bentranter/kijiji-scrape/README.md

 $ go get golang.org/x/net/html
 ```

 Once you've got those, you can just `$ go run`.
-Open your browser to port 3000, and keep and eye on your console output.
+Open your browser to port 3000 one it starts.